oracle-livelabs/developer/dev-ai-app-dev-finance/local-tenancy/local-tenancy.md

 * **Dependencies Installation Issues**: Double-check the requirements.txt file to ensure it contains the correct package names.
 If a specific package fails, you can try installing it manually with pip install <package-name>.

-* **Database Connection Errors**: Ensure that the database credentials in the .env file are correct and that you have access to the Autonomous Database.
+* **Database Connection Errors**: Ensure that the database credentials in the .env file are correct and that you have access to the Autonomous AI Database.

 ## Additional Notes